hybridNeo/fabric_hazard/README.md

 # Potential privacy hazard in Fabric chaincode
-This repository tries to demonstrate a potential privacy hazard in Chaincodes due to the execute and then order paradigm of Fabric
+This repository tries to demonstrate a potential privacy hazard in Chaincodes due to the "**execute and then order**" paradigm of Fabric

 ## What's going on ?
 * This is an example chaincode that someone could reasonably try to write.
 It exposes one endpoint, called "ReadAorB".